OpenMatchmaking/documentation/docs/README.md

     - Collecting some statistics, that could be used for further data processing, like creating the leaderboards, plays of the day and etcetera after ending each match.

 The next part about we will be talk its how entire components work and communicating with each other.
 On the high level abstraction it works pretty simple:
-1) The game client sends a request to an API gateway server to find a new match for a player.
+1) The game client sends a request to an API Gateway server to find a new match for a player.
 In request body we should specify the player ID, game mode and a used search strategy at least (but we could append something else, when it will be necessary and our server could use it information).
 2) After receiving a request from a player, API Gateway wrap this request into a "message" and put it in one of available message queues, which are listening by all existing matchmaking microservices.
 For getting a response from a one of processing nodes, API Gateway listening a message in a mailbox with the appropriate request_id.
 3) One of the appropriate servers which is could process it, takes the message from the message queue.
 The processing node receives the request, and before its processing do subscribing on the messages with the player ID, that was specified in request.
 **NOTE:** This step should be done only once when the player runned a game client, logged into system and runned a searching in the first time.